Websites back online after Fastly-linked glitch takes down internet | Technology

 Typical service configurations for a cloud service provider can include updating security rules to protect information, or instructing a server to refresh the contents of a news site before serving it to a customer, said Andy Champagne, senior vice president at Akamai, a cloud service company.
 A simple typo can be propagated to thousands of servers and cause disruptions, he said.

 Apart from Fastly, the other main CDN providers include Akamai Technologies, Cloudera and AWS.
-"It certainly reminds us just how crucial so few sites and services are to our digital lives," Neil Campling, global TMT analyst at Mirabaud Securities, said.
+"It certainly reminds us just how crucial so few sites and services are to our digital lives," said Neil Campling, global TMT analyst at Mirabaud Securities.

 Users received error messages quickly when they visited affected websites on Tuesday, which is an indication Fastly was not a victim of a DDoS attack, or a type of cyber-attack in which a bad actor overwhelms a network with a flood of internet traffic, Champagne said.
 The United Kingdom's attorney general earlier tweeted that the country's main gov.uk website was down, providing an email for queries.